Exove/vvv-timber-site-template/README.md

     ln -s /srv/www/sitename/site/wp-content /srv/www/sitename/public_html/wp-content
     ```

-7. (optionally) create an `.env` file in the `site` dir.
-Two constants can be added there right away, and you can also use it later for other environment-dependent values:
-	1. If you have an ACF Pro license, you can add the key here as the value for `ACF_PRO_KEY` constant to have the plugin automatically installed on `composer install` (in the form of `ACF_PRO_KEY=XXXX`);
-	2. On staging/production you might want to add an `ENV` constant to this file equal to anything except for `dev`;
 8. inside the VM, do `composer install` (see the installation notes 1 and 2);
 9. (optionally) continue with the Timber-based theme installation by following the `README.md` in the `site/wp-content/themes/themename` folder.